 Contact center technologies

-- Automatic call distributor (ACD) system -- this is a computerized system that analyzes incoming calls and distributes the calls based on varying factors, such as the number called.
+- Automatic call distributor (ACD) system.
+A computerized system that analyzes incoming calls and distributes the calls based on varying factors, such as the number called.

 - TTY/TDD communications.
 Teletypewriters (TTY) and telecommunications display devices (TDD) to provide assistance for individuals who are deaf or have a hearing impairment.

 The future of contact centers

 As technology evolves and customers rely on more communication channels, contact centers will have to continue to adapt and grow.
 Contact center trends that have affected contact center communications in recent years, and continue to do so, include:

 - Social media.
 Social media platforms, such as Twitter, have become popular customer communication platforms, making it important for companies to support these channels.

 - Mobile access.
 Customers demand support for mobile-friendly communication services, such as application and text support.

 - Video telephony.
 IP/video telephony services such as FaceTime and Skype enable customers to interact with companies using video chat, allowing for more personal, face-to-face interactions.

 - Advanced analytics.
 Analytics play an increasingly important role in predicting customer behavior.
 Speech analytics is also used to monitor, evaluate and train contact center employees.